delinde/luya/docs/guide/lesson-module.md

 ### Adding migration details

-We will provide a basic data set (first name, last name, etc.) for the contact details and only a name and id for the group table.
+We will provide
+* a db adress table (first name, last name, street etc.) for the contact details and
+* a db group table only with id and name.

 Your migration file should look like this: